IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Main Flow**:

-- Business Access Control prevents inappropriate users, applications, purposes, and activitites.
+- Business Access Control prevents inappropriate users, applications, purposes, and activities.
 Allowing only Clinical users access under Treatment purpose.
 - There is no Access Control use of the Consent resource

 **Post-conditions**:

-Business Access Controls control appropirate access, thus clinical users get access for clinical treatment need.
+Business Access Controls control appropriate access, thus clinical users get access for clinical treatment need.

 ##### XX.4.2.4.2 Permit all Authorized

 Permit for all authorized users.
-This presumes that basic user access control will only allow authorized users and purpose of use.
+This presumes that basic user access control will only allow authorized users and for authorized purpose of use.

 **Pre-conditions**: